MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 }
 ```

-**Expected Error Codes:**
+#### Expected Error Codes

-**- applicationTypeDoesNotExist:** - the provided value for the application family wasn't found
+`applicationTypeDoesNotExist` - the provided value for the application family wasn't found

-**- destinationApplicationServiceNotFound:** - a suitable destination service couldn't be found to put the environment.
+`destinationApplicationServiceNotFound` -- a suitable destination service couldn't be found to put the environment.
 Occurs if missing or if tenant doesn't have access rights to the target application.

-**- environmentNotFound:** - the targeted environment couldn't be found
+`environmentNotFound` - the targeted environment couldn't be found

    - target: {applicationFamily}/{sourceEnvironmentName}```

-**- invalidInput:** - the targeted property in invalid in some way
+`invalidInput` - the targeted property in invalid in some way

    - target: {environmentName} - the environment name property can't be null or whitespace```

    - target: {type} - the type property can't be null or whitespace, and must be a valid value (Currently only Sandbox)```

-**- requestBodyRequired:** - the request body must be provided
+`requestBodyRequired` - the request body must be provided

-**- resourceExists:** - an environment with the same name already exists
+`resourceExists` an environment with the same name already exists

-**- environmentNameNotValid:** - the environment name can't be a reserved value, must be fewer than 30 characters, must start with an alpha character and consist only of alpha, numerical, underscore (_), or dash (-) characters
+`environmentNameNotValid` - the environment name can't be a reserved value, must be fewer than 30 characters, must start with an alpha character and consist only of alpha, numerical, underscore (_), or dash (-) characters

-**- cannotCreateNamedEnvironment:** - environments with names other than 'Production' or 'Sandbox' aren't supported on the targeted version.
+`cannotCreateNamedEnvironment` - environments with names other than 'Production' or 'Sandbox' aren't supported on the targeted version.

-**- tenantAlreadyProvisioning:** - can't create a copy of an environment because another environment is currently in the process of being created.
+`tenantAlreadyProvisioning` - can't create a copy of an environment because another environment is currently in the process of being created.

-**- conflictingDeveloperExtensions:** - The source environment contains 'uploaded' extensions that are already published to the destination service as 'developer' extensions.
+`conflictingDeveloperExtensions` - The source environment contains 'uploaded' extensions that are already published to the destination service as 'developer' extensions.
 This condition will cause conflicts.

   ```
   extensionData: